MikiDi/MIV2DATEXII/README.md

 ## MIV2DATEXII

-:slightly_smiling_face: Live traffic flow data of Flanders is published as open data
+:slightly_smiling_face: Live traffic-flow data of Flanders' highways is published as open data
-:worried: Published in a custom XML format
+:worried: It is published in a custom XML format
 :tada: MIV2DATEXII

 This library provides a Python API as well as a command line interface to convert MIV publications to the European DATEXII standard for publication of traffic related data.